KeilChris/Blinky_XMC2Go/README.md

 ### Run

 - Connect the board's Micro-USB to the PC (provides also power).
-- Open the 'CMSIS' view from the side bar and press the 'Run' button and wait until the image is programmed and starts running.
+- Open the 'CMSIS' view from the side bar and press the **Run** button and wait until the image is programmed and starts running.

 ### Debug